dharmasarswat/portfolio/content/building-scalable-rest-api-with-ode-express.md

 excerpt: "Learn how to build a scalable, maintainable REST API using Node.js, Express, and essential tools and best practices for robust server-side development."
 ---

-# Building a Scalable REST API with Node.js and Express: Best Practices and Tools

-*Posted on February 25, 2025*

 Creating a robust and scalable REST API is a cornerstone of modern web development.
 In this guide, we'll walk through how to build a scalable REST API using **Node.js** and **Express**, along with essential tools and best practices to ensure your API remains reliable, maintainable, and ready for production.

 ---